Mikejo5000/vsts-docs-pr/docs/build-release/actions/build-yaml-get-started.md

 **VSTS**

-When it comes to your CI builds on VSTS, you've got a choice: define your process in a web-based interface, or, you can configure your CI process as code in a YAML build.
-Here we'll give you a quick walkthrough so you can give it a try and see how it works.
+When you define a CI build on VSTS, you've got a fundamental choice: use a web-based interface or configure your CI process as code in a YAML build.
+Here we'll take you on a quick walkthrough so you can try a YAML build and see how it works.

 ## Prerequisites